Crisis pregnancy center

-A crisis pregnancy center (CPC), sometimes called a pregnancy resource center (PRC) or a pro-life pregnancy center, is a type of nonprofit organization established by anti-abortion groups primarily to persuade pregnant women against having an abortion.
-In the United States, CPCs that qualify as medical clinics may also provide pregnancy testing, sonograms, and other services, while many others operate without medical licensing under varying degrees of regulation.
-CPCs have frequently been found to disseminate false medical information about the supposed physical and mental health risks of abortion, and sometimes promulgate misinformation about the effectiveness of condoms and prevention of sexually transmitted infections.
-CPCs are sometimes referred to as fake abortion clinics by scholars, the media, and supporters of abortion rights, due to deceptive advertising practices that obscure the anti-abortion agenda of CPCs from potential patients seeking abortions.
+A crisis pregnancy center (CPC), sometimes called a pregnancy resource center (PRC) or a pro-life pregnancy center, is a type of nonprofit organization established by anti-abortion groups primarily to persuade pregnant women not to have an abortion.

+In the United States, there are an estimated 2,500 to 4,000 CPCs that qualify as clinics and may also provide pregnancy testing, medical ultrasounds, and other services.
+Many others operate without medical licensing under varying degrees of regulation.
+For comparison, there were 807 abortion clinics in the United States as of 2020.
+Hundreds more CPCs operate outside of the U.S., including in Canada, Latin America, Africa, and Europe.

+CPCs have frequently been found to disseminate false medical information about the supposed physical and mental health risks of abortion.
+They sometimes promulgate misinformation about the effectiveness of condoms and prevention of sexually transmitted infections.
+CPCs are sometimes called fake abortion clinics by scholars, the media, and supporters of abortion rights due to deceptive advertising that obscures the centers' anti-abortion agenda.